 - a.
 A maximum of twelve (12) credit hours required for the master's degree may be transferred from other institutions, to include no more than two core courses or six (6) credit hours. - b.
 The coursework transferred must represent valid graduate credits earned in graduate level courses from a regionally accredited program or school of public health.
 International candidates will be considered on a case by case basis. - c.
 The credit must carry a grade of A or B. A grade of B- is not acceptable.
 For institutions that do not give letter grades, only grades of Pass (P) will be considered for possible transfer credit. - d.
 The course credit must be applicable to the degree program. - e.
-The transfer credit must not be more than five years old at the time of admission to the degree program.

-- f.
-Graduate coursework completed at MSM during Special Student status enrollment will be considered as residence credit, and upon approval of the MPH Program may be used without limitation as credit toward the MPH degree. - g.
-Credit hours previously presented and counted for one master's degree or certificate may not be applied toward satisfying the requirements of a second master's degree or certificate with the exception of approved dual degree programs. - h.
+The transfer credit must not be more than five years old at the time of admission to the degree program. - f.
+Credit hours previously presented and counted for one master's degree or certificate may not be applied toward satisfying the requirements of a second master's degree or certificate with the exception of approved dual degree programs. - g.
 Credit by correspondence or by advanced standing examination will not apply toward a graduate degree.
 However, distant learning credits completed at a regionally accredited institution, may be considered.